-What is Symantec Email Security.Cloud?
+What is Symantec Email Security.cloud?

 Symantec entered the email security market with it’s acquisition of MessageLabs back in 2008.
-Over the last 11 years they have grown the email security product with an increasing focus on enterprise users, though Symantec has continued to have popularity with SMB and MSP customers.
+Over the last 13 years they have grown the email security product with an increasing focus on enterprise users, though Symantec has continued to have popularity with SMB and MSP customers.

-Symantec’s Email Security.Cloud is consistently named by Gartner as being a market leading email security service, ranked as having a high product vision with a strong ability to deliver.
+Symantec’s Email Security.cloud is consistently named by Gartner as being a market leading email security service, ranked as having a high product vision with a strong ability to deliver.

 However, many smaller businesses have moved away from Symantec recently, due to fewer new features being added, a higher price tag than some competitors, and reportedly issues with customer support.

 There are also issues with Symantec’s threat detection.
 Proofpoint’s Ryan Kalember writes that, “Symantec’s email gateways have lagged for years in their effectiveness against phishing, impostor email and malware attacks.”

 What Impact Did The Acquisition Have On Symantec Customers?

 The nervousness for Symantec email security customers around this sale largely came down to the fact that Broadcom had created a reputation for buying tech companies, imposing severe spending cuts, and then selling on the streamlined services.

 Many analysts at the time suggested that a similar fate was in store for Symantec Email Security.cloud:

 Symantec is another “decaying software asset” for Broadcom to add – Marketwatch